Senzari/api-docs/source/index.md

  - <a href='http://github.com/tripit/slate'>Documentation Powered by Slate</a>
 ---

+# Getting Started

+Welcome to the MusicGraph API!
+You can use the MusicGraph API to search through more than one billion music-related connections.
+Data is stored in a graph structure that you can query using familiar REST HTTP calls.
+This document specifies the set of HTTP methods exposed by the MusicGraph API.

 # Introduction

 Welcome to the Kittn API!
 You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.